tidehackathon/team-night-coding-sergeants/README.md

 <img width="1892" alt="NTC - diagramy" src="https://user-images.githubusercontent.com/68441059/220937767-ffcc15e1-0c50-4b9b-8603-0ea857463eb3.png">

-Here is brief diary describing what we did during event:
+Here is a brief diary describing what we did during event:
 - MONDAY (20.02.2023):
   - we introduced our team to the NATO Tide Hackathon,
   - we downloaded provided datasets and we got acquainted with the problem,